tavern-rpg-suite/.github/profile/README.md

 ## 🚀 Getting Started

-Nine extensions sounds like a lot, but setup is quick — and the payoff is a roleplay that quietly tracks itself.
+Ten extensions sounds like a lot, but setup is quick — and the payoff is a roleplay that quietly tracks itself.
 Here's the flow we actually used.

 ### 1. Install & enable
 Install each extension (each lives in its own repo — paste its GitHub URL into **Extensions → Install Extension**), then enable them in the Extensions panel.
 They discover each other automatically through the shared `window.RPG` bridge, so install the whole set for the full experience, or just the pieces you want.